 Being above the city is always fun.
 Personal favorites include:

-- L27: Atop The Westin Nashville, L27 is the highest rooftop bar in Nashville.
-With comfy couches and a recently renovated look, it’s a favorite for tourists and locals alike.
+- L27: Atop The Westin Nashville, L27 is home to plenty of comfy couches and a recently renovated look, making it a favorite for tourists and locals alike.

 - George Jones: Above the George Jones Museum is a rooftop bar that is cozier than others.
 Many locals like this place best as it used to be an undiscovered-by-the-tourists gem, but word is definitely out a bit more now.

 - L.A.
-Jackson: The Thompson Hotel has many delicious restaurants, but their rooftop bar is often referenced for the view and vibe.
+Jackson: The Thompson Hotel has many delicious restaurants, but the rooftop bar is often referenced for the view and vibe.

 Photos with murals: